ymlai87416/CarND-Advanced-Lane-Lines/writeup.md

 is higher than the 99% of the pixels in the image.
 It is implemented in the function `__find_white_threshold()`.
 The threshold is then used as the input of `__white_color(img, lower)` to find out the white pixels

-By setting the threshold to 99%, it effectively remove light spot on the road, but at the same time, it may make detection of white line difficult, because sometimes, light spot on the road appear whiter than the white lane line.
-In these case, the edge detector is used to help detecting the white lane, which is explained later in this section.
+By setting the threshold to 99%, it effectively removes light spot on the road, but at the same time, it may make detection of white line difficult, because sometimes, light spot on the road appear whiter than the white lane line.
+In these case, the edge detector is used to help to detect the white lane, which is explained later in this section.

 ##### 2.2 Finding yellow lane lines
 To obtain the yellow pixels representing the yellow lane line, I make use of the B channel of LAB color space.
 I used the